 The UK Asbestos Training Association estimates that even more than a quarter of a century after the ban, 5,000 people still die from asbestos-related illnesses each year in Britain.

-You should look for an experienced UKAS-accredited asbestos surveyor.
+If you suspect your storage heaters contain asbestos you should look for an experienced UKAS-accredited asbestos surveyor.
 They will be able to offer a range of survey options including asbestos management surveys, asbestos refurbishment surveys and asbestos demolition surveys, depending on your needs – they can advise which is most suitable.

 We have been providing UKAS-accredited asbestos surveys in Worcester, Herefordshire and the West Midlands as well as throughout the UK since 2003, and can help you remain legally compliant and safe.
 Book your survey today by calling 01432 263333, emailing info@emsgroupuk.com or by filling out our contact form.

 Asbestos in storage heaters should remain relatively inert as long as the heater is not disturbed and the material the asbestos is in has not degraded.
 However, it is always safest to turn the heaters off, avoid disturbing them and contact a professional for a survey.
-They will be able to advise how safe your heaters are to use.